The field of Church Ministries includes the subjects of Evangelism, Missions, Pastoral Ministry, and Preaching.

 Miss 512 Principles of Church Planting (Summer 2018; Fall 2019)

 The course is an in-depth analysis of effective church planting models.
 Attention is given to the discovery of common church planting principles applicable to a variety of multicultural and cross-cultural contexts.
 Emphasis is given to the evaluation of strengths and weaknesses of various church planting models.
 Primary focus is given to biblical foundations for church planting from a New Testament perspective.

 Miss 513 Cultural Anthropology and Traditional Religions (As Needed)

 The course is a survey and analysis of basic cultural concepts and social organizations that affect missionary communication of the Gospel in a culturally diverse world.
 The Traditional Religions emphasis of the course deals with evaluation of effective evangelism and character of the church in an environment where traditional religious manifestations (animism, mana, magic, tabu, veneration of ancestors, nature worship, and the concept of High God) underlie the more developed religions such as Islam, Hinduism, and Buddhism.

-Miss 514 Intercultural Communication (As Needed)
+Miss 514 Biographical History of Missions (As Needed)

 Miss 516 Graduate Missionary Internship (Every Semester)

 Research and practical training is made available on a mission field in the United States, or with an ethnic or language minority group within the United States, or on a field outside of the United States, under the supervision of a full-time missionary.
 Attention is given to effective ministerial leadership, cultural interaction, and applicable issues of missiology.
 For requirements see “Practical Internship Training” above.
 Prerequisite: Miss 521.
 Note: The course may be repeated once when a different area is covered.